Highlights: Draghi comments at ECB press conference

-FRANKFURT, Sept 12 (Reuters) - The European Central Bank approved a fresh stimulus package as expected on Thursday, cutting interest rates and approving a new round of bond purchases to prop up euro zone growth and halt a worrisome drop in inflation expectations.
+FRANKFURT (Reuters) - The European Central Bank approved a fresh stimulus package as expected on Thursday, cutting interest rates and approving a new round of bond purchases to prop up euro zone growth and halt a worrisome drop in inflation expectations.

 Following are highlights of ECB President Mario Draghi’s comments at a press conference after the bank’s policy meeting.

+“While labor cost pressures strengthened and broadened..., their pass-through to inflation is taking longer than previously anticipated.”

+“Over the medium term, underlying inflation is expected to increase, supported by our monetary policy measures, the ongoing economic expansion, and robust wage growth.”

-“Headline inflation is likely to decline before rising again toward the end of the year.”
+“Headline inflation is likely to decline before rising again towards the end of the year.”

 “Measures of underlying inflation remained generally muted and indicators of inflation expectations stand at low levels.”